 VISITS BY VENDORS

-Procurement proceedings, records, contracts, and orders are public records, open to the inspection of any citizen or interested parties, in accordance with the Virginia Freedom of Information Act (Virginia FOIA) and the VPPA.
+Procurement proceedings, records, contracts, and orders are public records, open to the inspection of any citizen or interested parties, in accordance with the Virginia Public Procurement Act.
 Bid and proposal records are not available to the public for inspection until after the award except that any bidder, upon request, shall be afforded the opportunity to inspect bid records within a reasonable time after the bid opening and evaluation of all bids but prior to award, except in the event that the City decides not to accept any of the bids and to rebid.
 Any competitive negotiation offeror, upon request, shall be afforded the opportunity to inspect proposal records within a reasonable time after the evaluation and negotiation of proposals are completed, except in the event that the City decides not to accept any of the proposals and to re-solicit.

 Any bidder or offeror who desires to protest the award of or decision to award a contract shall submit such protest in writing to the Purchasing Agent, no later than ten (10) days after the public notice of the award or the announcement of the decision to award, whichever occurs first.
 Public notice of the award or announcement of the decision to award shall be given in the manner prescribed in the terms and conditions of that solicitation.
 The written protest shall include the basis for the protest and the relief sought.
 The Purchasing Agent shall issue a decision in writing with ten (10) days stating the reasons for the action taken.
-This decision shall be final unless the bidder or offeror appeals within ten (10) days of the receipt of the written decision by invoking administrative procedures meeting the standards of the Code of Virginia, Section 2.2-4365, if available, or alternatively, by instituting legal action as provided in the Code of Virginia, Section 2.2-4364.
+This decision shall be final unless the bidder or offeror appeals within ten (10) days of the receipt of the written decision by instituting legal action as provided in the Code of Virginia, Section 2.2-4364.

 ETHICS IN PUBLIC PROCUREMENT